EMS Compact BylawsAdopted: October 17, 2017

 Section 1.
 Purpose

-Pursuant to the terms of the Recognition of Emergency Medical Services (EMS) Personnel Licensure Interstate Compact (the "Compact"), The Interstate Commission for EMS Personnel Practice (the "Commission") is established as a body corporate to fulfill the objectives of the Compact through a means of joint cooperative action among the Member States: to develop a comprehensive process that complements the existing licensing and regulatory authority of the State EMS Authority and extends to EMS personnel a Privilege to Practice across state boundaries in Member States, thereby providing immediate legal recognition to EMS personnel and ensuring the safety of patients.
+Pursuant to the terms of the Recognition of Emergency Medical Services (EMS) Personnel Licensure Interstate Compact (the “Compact”), The Interstate Commission for EMS Personnel Practice (the “Commission”) is established as a body politic and an instrumentality of the compact states to fulfill the objectives of the Compact through a means of joint cooperative action among the Member States: to develop a comprehensive process that complements the existing licensing and regulatory authority of the State EMS Authority and extends to EMS personnel a Privilege to Practice across state boundaries in Member States, thereby providing immediate legal recognition to EMS personnel and ensuring the safety of patients.

 Section 3.
 Bylaws.